Exentrik0/Exentrik0/README.md

 ## Hi there 👋

+I am a Computer Science student with a passion for building intelligent systems at the intersection of technology and finance.
+My focus is on leveraging data science, machine learning, and robust software engineering to solve complex, data-driven problems.
+I am actively seeking opportunities where I can contribute to impactful projects and continue to grow my skills in a challenging environment.

 <!--
 **Exentrik0/Exentrik0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.